OffchainLabs/nitro/docs/intro/glossary.md

 - **Rollup Protocol**: Protocol for tracking the tree of assertions in an Arbitrum chain and their confirmation status.

 - **Speed Limit**: Target L2 computation limit for an Arbitrum chain.
+When computation exceeds this limit, fees rise, ala [EIP-1559](https://notes.ethereum.org/@vbuterin/eip-1559-faq).

 ## Proving Fraud